jabud/jabud.github.io/blog/notes.md

 And done, add this to your github repo and it will look awesome, including the javascript form your plots. tables, etc.

+## Convert Jupyter Notebooks into Slides
+In fact the same tool from above can transofrm a notebook into a nice slide-show.

+First run the notebook:
+`jupyter notebook`

+Then, go to the menu bar and click on `view--> Cell Toolbar--> Slideshow`

+After that check the top right side of your cells and select `slide`.

+Finally run on the terminal:
+`jupyter nbconvert notebook.ipynb --to slides --post serve`

+The notebook will be converted to a slide and run automatically in your browser.

+To stop it just hit `ctrl+C` on the terminal.

 ## Markdown to html
 I use this to create blog posts by writing a markdown file and transform them into html.